blossomingiris/MERN_TODO_app/README.md

 :heavy_check_mark: full stack project built with MERN stack (MongoDB, Express, React, Node) and Sass<br />
 :heavy_check_mark: includes light & dark mode<br />
 :heavy_check_mark: designed with minimalistic approach  <br />
 :heavy_check_mark: demo is [here](https://frontend-kzea.onrender.com)

+Note: for upload list of todos from database sometimes need more time

 ## How start to use app?
 - Make sure you have own credentials in backend/.env for MONGO_URI and PORT.